sg1965/BSCP/README.md

+## Server-side request forgery (SSRF)
+1. <b>Basic SSRF against the local server</b> - Go to one product from the home page and press `check stock`(intercept it with burp) send it to repeater and you will find a parameter named `stockApi` which has a url.
+In this url if we put `http://localhost/admin` and send the request we will see the admin panel.
+To solve this lab we have to put in `stockApi` param `http://localhost/admin/delete?username=carlos`
+2. <b>Basic SSRF against another back-end system</b> -

 ## OS command injection
 1. <b>OS command injection, simple case</b> - Go to `https://xxxx.web-security-academy.net/product?productId=x` and start intercepting from burp while pressing the check stock button.
 Send it to repeater and chain the `whoami` command at the end of productId=x `productId=333;whoami&storeId=1`
 2. <b>Blind OS command injection with time delays</b> -